pactflow/example-consumer-cypress/README.md

 This repository shows how Pact, Pactflow and Cypress could work together to provide increased confidence and reliability for web applications that rely on backend API communication.

 The end-to-end project is based off the Pactflow CI/CD workshop at https://docs.pactflow.io/docs/workshops/ci-cd/.
-A basic understanding of how Pact works

 *NOTE: this repository took inspiration from the great work over at https://github.com/YOU54F/cypress-pact.*